Frequently Asked Questions

 Alliance Defending Freedom was created to serve as an alliance-building legal ministry and not as a public policy organization, though we work with many excellent allied policy organizations on related legal issues.
 Many of our Founders were already involved in public policy and saw the special need for this ministry’s role in the judiciary.

 Alliance Defending Freedom operates under the strict charter given to us by our Founders.
 We focus exclusively on legal cases and projects impacting religious liberty, the sanctity of life, and marriage and family.
 While there are many worthy causes outside of these parameters, we must concentrate on these areas to most effectively achieve our mission.
-This means that, while we defend legislative initiatives pertaining to our mission in court, and join forces with allies in many legal endeavors, Alliance Defending Freedom refrains from participating in or promoting any type of legislation or political parties, including handing out voter guides or reviews of judges.
-Alliance Defending Freedom also does not lobby government officials.
+This means that, while we defend legislative initiatives pertaining to our mission in court, and join forces with allies in many legal endeavors, Alliance Defending Freedom is not a lobbying organization, so its lobbying activity is insubstantial.
+ADF attorneys regularly engage in non-lobbying activities, such as providing advice and expert testimony on proposed legislation when requested.
+ADF also frequently comments in various forums on the effects of proposed and enacted laws.

 There are many fine organizations that focus on the legislative arena, and there is no need to duplicate their efforts.
 One of our founding ministries is Focus on the Family, which has established policy councils in almost every state.
 You may want to contact these organizations for help on state policy matters.
 On the national level, you may want to contact our allies with the Family Research Council.